Muslim National Guard

 Muslim League National Guards, or Muslim National Guards, was the name of a quasi-paramilitary organization associated All-India Muslim League that took part in the Pakistan Movement.
-The organisation was active in the violence that led up to the partition of India and the violence that followed it.
-It was also a key instigator in the Kashmir conflict.
+The organization was active in the Hindu-Muslim violence that led up to the partition of India and the conflict that followed it up.
+It was also a participant in the Kashmir conflict.

-In East Bengal, the Muslim National Guard was popularly known as the Azrail Bahini.

 History

 Foundation

 A Muslim National Guard Identity Card issued in Karachi in 1950.

 The organisation of Muslim National Guards was founded in the United Provinces in c.
 1937.
 It followed the formation of other Muslim-focused volunteer corps organisations such as Ahrars (1929) and Khaksars (1931).
 According to scholar Ian Talbot, Muslim League began to make use of public spaces for agitation for its Pakistan movement, which had the danger of rousing public passions and inviting repression from the British government.
 The Muslim National Guards were created to reconcile public participation with public order.

 The Raja of Mahmudabad convened a committee in early 1937 and drafted the ground rules for the organisation.
 It incorporated discipline, truthfulness and social service with the objective of achieving a cohesive Muslim community.
 Membership was limited to Muslims, with a minimum age of 15 years.
 In 1940, the Muslim League drew up a new constitution, setting its aims and objectives to be the same as those of Muslim League.
 Another revision of the constitution was made in 1944, focusing the organisation's role in social and physical development of Muslims.
 A renewed emphasis was placed on volunteers wearing a uniform, attending the mosque and flag salutation ceremonies.